Skip to Main Content

 How We Share Your Information

-Further, APRS may disclose personally identifiable information (i) to another entity with which APRS enters or reasonably may enter into a corporate transaction, such as, for example, a merger, consolidation, acquisition, or asset purchase, (ii) to a third party pursuant to a subpoena, court order, or other form of legal process or in response to a request by or on behalf of any local, state, federal, or other government agency, department, or body, whether or not pursuant to a subpoena, court order, or other form of legal process, or in connection with litigation brought against, or on behalf of, APRS, where appropriate, (iii) to a third party if determined by APRS in its sole judgment that such disclosure is appropriate to protect the life, health, or property of APRS or any other person or entity, all in compliance with applicable law, (iv) to third parties as authorized or designated by you, or (v) to conduct any other legitimate business activity not otherwise prohibited by law.
+Further, APRS may disclose personally identifiable information (i) to another entity with which APRS enters or reasonably may enter into a corporate transaction, such as, for example, a merger, consolidation, acquisition, or asset purchase (if we change ownership through an acquisition, merger, consolidation, acquisition, asset purchase or other change of business status, we reserve the right to transfer or assign the right to use your Personal Information under the terms of this Privacy Policy and Notice), (ii) to a third party pursuant to a subpoena, court order, or other form of legal process or in response to a request by or on behalf of any local, state, federal, or other government agency, department, or body, whether or not pursuant to a subpoena, court order, or other form of legal process, or in connection with litigation brought against, or on behalf of, APRS, where appropriate, (iii) to a third party if determined by APRS in its sole judgment that such disclosure is appropriate to protect the life, health, or property of APRS or any other person or entity, all in compliance with applicable law, (iv) to third parties as authorized or designated by you, or (v) to conduct any other legitimate business activity not otherwise prohibited by law.
 The foregoing is not intended to obviate or displace any legal obligations or duties applicable to APRS.

 Except as necessary for APRS to provide the services, information, or products requested by a website user, or except for the disclosures identified in the preceding paragraphs, the user may opt out of having his or her personally identifiable information, which has been voluntarily provided to APRS through or from its website, prospectively retained by APRS, used by APRS for secondary purposes, or disclosed by APRS to third parties.